HVR88/Monochrome-Gaming-Logos/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-Logos for [Pegasus Frontend](https://pegasus-frontend.org/) themes, including [GameOS](https://github.com/PlayingKarrde/gameOS)
+Logos (primarily) for [Pegasus Frontend](https://pegasus-frontend.org/) themes, including [GameOS](https://github.com/PlayingKarrde/gameOS) - you can of course use them for any project or front-end where you want monochrome logos.

-Includes arcade, console, computer, publisher and category/playlist logos.
+The collection includes arcade, console, computer, publisher and category/playlist logos.

 What makes this collection different than others out there?
 In addition to all the original custom artwork not seen anywhere else, this collection strives to be more complete than any other.
 All the corporate logos here are accurate and many have been created from scratch, either using the correct base font or hand-drawn to match the original.
 Simply put, you won't be able to source this collection anywhere else.